ansible-collections/ibm.storage_virtualize/playbooks/move_existing_objects_into_PBHA_env/README.md

   - After that, it continues to move objects into a new partition, finally establishing high-availability between primary and secondary clusters.

 ### 2. create_mTLS.yml:
-  - This playbook sets up Mutual Transport Layer Security (mTLS) which includes generating and exporting certificate and creating truststore on both clusters.
+  - This playbook sets up Mutual Transport Layer Security (mTLS) which includes exporting certificates and creating truststore on both clusters.

 ### 3. replication_setup.yml:
   - This file links pools of both the sites and creates an HA replication policy.